openbullet/CaptchaSharp/README.md

 4. If you need to test a captcha on a specific website, you can edit the `ServiceTests` class and change the parameters as you need.

 ## What needs to be improved
+- Drop `Newtonsoft.Json` for `System.Text.Json`
+- `StringPairCollection.Add()` should also take null values, and by default ignore the key-value pair if the value is null.
-- Implement better exception handling, for example when there is zero balance or when a solver method returns a bad authentication, they will currently fall in the generic `TaskCreationException` type.
+- Implement better exception handling for specific error codes.
+For example when there is zero balance or when a solver method returns a bad authentication, they will currently fall in the generic `TaskCreationException` type.
+- Add support for recognition APIs (right now only token-based APIs are supported).